slalom007/strava-running-analysis/README.md

 - **Python:** The core programming language used for the project.
 - **Pandas:** A powerful data analysis library for cleaning and processing the dataset.
 - **Matplotlib:** A data visualisation library used to create the plots.
+- **Streamlit:** An open-source Python library used to create a web-based dashboard.

 ## How to Run the Project